Department WebsiteDepartment EmailAdvising

 or another language acceptable to the department.

 Admission to an honours program normally requires Department approval no later than when a student has completed sixty (60) credit hours.
-In addition to the Faculty of Arts requirements for honours, a minimum grade point average of 3.00 in Religious Studies courses is required for admission to, and continuation in, the honours program.
+In addition to the Faculty of Arts requirements for honours, a minimum grade point average of 3.00 in Religion courses is required for admission to, and continuation in, the honours program.

 An overall grade point average of 2.00 must be maintained in the twenty-four (24) credit hours.

-Students completing a minor, a concentration, a major and honours must have their Religious Studies courses approved by the undergraduate advisor on an annual basis.
+Students completing a minor, a concentration, a major and honours must have their Religion courses approved by the undergraduate advisor on an annual basis.
 In some instances, majors and honours students will be requested to take prerequisites for Departmental courses.
 Suggested prerequisites are kept on file in the Department.
 With renumbered or restructured courses, students are advised that they are not eligible to take a course for credit if they already have a credit for a comparable course, even if that course was taken at a different level.

 Notes: With renumbered or restructured courses, students are advised that they are not eligible to take a course for credit if they already have a credit for a comparable course, even if that course was taken at a different level.